lokeshtr/NSCLC/README.md

 ```
 ## Feature selection

-1. Unzip "train_data_whole_merged.zip" to the specified location and run through the commands in <b>Boruta Feature Selection.ipynb</b>
+The code required to perform Feature selection (using Boruta algorithm) is icluded in the <b>Boruta Feature Selection.ipynb</b> notebook.
+To perform feature selection, the users must extract the <b>train_data_whole_merged.zip</b> to the specified location.

-2. The script generates two output files:
+The code generates two output files:
    1. original_data_with_412_genes.csv
    2. test_after_features_selection.csv

 These two files form the inputs for the subsequent steps using <b>All Models.ipynb</b>

 ## Machine learning